UCDenver-ccp/Knowtator-2.0/README.md

 to annotate text with OWL classes.
 To do so, simply select a term from the Class Hierarchy (Window -> Views -> Class views -> Class hierarchy), highlight a span of text in a document, and click the "+" button.
 To remove the selected icon, click the "-" button.

-### Inter-Annotator Agreement (IAA)
+### Inter-Annotator Agreement

 IAA between the annotators in the same project can be run.
 Select the types of IAA you wish to run from the IAA menu and click IAA -> Run IAA.
 Select a folder for the results to be written to.

 ### Graphical Annotations

 Open the graph viewer by clicking View -> Show graph viewer.
-To add the selected annotation to the graph viewer, right click on it and select Add annotation no to graph.
-You will see the node apear in the viewer.
+To add the selected conceptAnnotation to the graph viewer, right click on it and select Add conceptAnnotation no to graph.
+You will see the node appear in the viewer.
 Select an object property (these can be found in the Object property hierarchy view in Window -> Views -> Object property views -> Object property hierarchy), then hover over a node in the viewer until a pointer hand appears.
 Click and drag between nodes to make a connection.
 Graphs are saved in the project (Project -> Save Project).